dndinh7/animation-toolkit/assignments/a9-fade/Readme.md

 # Throw and Catch
 ![unique](https://user-images.githubusercontent.com/72237791/142712813-e1fba790-edb4-46d3-b745-749f58f4ee4f.gif)

 This animation shows a bunch of arms throwing and catching balls.
-You can change the numArms in the code to change how many arms you want there to be in the circle.
+You can change the variable numArms in the code to change how many arms there will be in a circle.